Desk with Laptop, Calculator, Files and small model of house with epc colours

 • You would like to apply for a grant of some sort to help pay for the cavity wall insulation.

-• As part of the requirements of your chosen grant scheme, you need a currently valid EPC, and the scheme would ordinarily expect the EPC to identify that the cavity wall is not filled.
+• As part of the requirements of your chosen grant scheme, you need a currently valid EPC, and the scheme expects the EPC to identify that the cavity wall is not filled.

 • You either commission a new EPC, or perhaps have an existing one, and the assessor has followed the rules properly and recorded the insulation status of the wall as 'As Built', but due to the construction dateband of the building, the RdSAP methodology indicates on the EPC that the wall is 'insulated (assumed)' or 'partially insulated (assumed)', even though it isn't.